 - 4. Property Owner(s): Van Wingerden Family Trust - 5.
-Project Site Location and Tax Assessor Parcel Number(s): 5980 Casitas Pass Road, APN 001-030-022 - 6.
-Project Description: The Proposed Project is a request for a Coastal Development Permit to allow 8.98 acres of cannabis cultivation consisting of 7.72 acres of mature plant cultivation and 0.12 acres of nursery cultivation within an existing, permitted greenhouse and approximately 1.14 acres (49,700 square feet) of cultivation (processing and storage) within an existing, permitted two-story processing building.
-Processing activities on-site will include drying, trimming, packaging, and storage.
-Up to 15% of cannabis processed will be grown off-site.
-There will be no more than one import and export per day of cannabis grown off-site.
-The processing building includes office space and restrooms for employees.
+Project Site Location and Tax Assessor Parcel Number(s): 6030 Casitas Pass Road, APN 001-030-023 - 6.
+Project Description: The Proposed Project is a request for a Coastal Development Permit to allow for approximately 9.5 acres of cannabis cultivation consisting of 7.86 acres of mature plant cultivation and 1.43 acres of nursery cultivation within existing, permitted greenhouses and approximately 0.21 acres of cultivation (processing and storage) within an existing, permitted storage and processing structure.
+Up to 15% of cannabis processed will be grown offsite.
+There will be no more than one import and export per day associated with offsite cannabis.
+The processing structure will also include office space, non-cannabis storage, and restrooms for employees.

-The Proposed Project also includes removal of the following structures:
+The project also consists of removing an unpermitted mobile home and demolishing the following structures:

-- 200-square-foot shed;
+- 822-square-foot addition to the pump house;

-- 475-square-foot shade structure;
+- 2,139-square-foot cooler structure;

-- 375-square-foot pole barn; and
+- 260-square-foot accessory structure; and

-- 980-square-foot pump house.
+- 50-square-foot accessory structure.

-A permitted single-family dwelling exists and will remain on-site and will not be utilized as part of the cannabis operations.
-The single-family dwelling is accessed via an easement over the neighboring property to the west.
+An existing single-family dwelling will remain on-site and will not be utilized as a part of the cannabis operations.
 No tree removal, vegetation removal, or grading is proposed.
-Odor abatement will consist of Benzaco Scientific vapor-phase systems surrounding all cultivation areas (including processing areas).
-Additionally, carbon filters will be installed within processing areas.
+Odor abatement will consist of Benzaco Scientific vapor-phase systems surrounding all cultivation and processing areas, as well as carbon filters within processing areas.
 The operation will be fenced off by a six-foot high chain-link fence, part of which is existing.
-Additional avocado trees will be planted to provide screening of the greenhouse and processing building from public viewing areas.
-Lighting will consist of motion-sensing, fully shielded, and downward directed lights mounted at eight feet on existing structures and twelve-foot tall poles.
-Access to the cannabis operation will be provided by an existing 25-foot wide driveway off of Casitas Pass Road.
-Water will be provided by the Carpinteria Valley Water District.
-In the event that the well located on the adjacent property (APN 001-030-023) is authorized to provide water to the project site, additional water for irrigation will be provided by the well.
-Wastewater treatment will be provided by an existing private septic system.
+Additional avocado trees will be planted to provide screening.
+Lighting will consist of motion-sensing, fully shielded, and downward directed lights mounted on existing structures.
+Access will be provided by an existing 26-foot wide driveway, which will connect to a new all-weather fire road throughout the parcel.
+Water service will be provided by an existing private well on-site and potable water will be provided by the Carpinteria Valley Water District.
+There is an existing on-site water well that was approved under Case No. 90-CDP-162 with a condition restricting the well from serving any property other than the subject property, APN 001-030-023.
+With the approval of this permit, that condition will be revoked and the existing, on-site well may serve other properties subject to approval by County Environmental Health Services.
 The cultivation will use a closed-loop irrigation system to conserve water.

-The operation will utilize a maximum of 70 employees.
-Hours of operation will be from 6:00 am - 7:00 pm daily.
-Forty-four parking spaces will be provided on-site.
-Bicycle parking and a shuttle service will be provided to reduce traffic impacts.
+The operation will utilize 66 employees, including managerial staff.
+Fifty-two parking spaces will be provided onsite.
+Carpool parking, bicycle parking, and a shuttle service will be provided to reduce traffic impacts.
+Employees will be incentivized with monthly monetary benefits to minimize vehicle trips.
 The Facilities Manager will monitor the trip generation and alternative transportation use, including carpooling and shuttles, and will store and make available alternative transportation records every year.
-The Applicant agreed to observe a set of Community Odor Guidelines that were developed through collaboration between the Cannabis Association of Responsible Producers (CARP Growers) and the Coalition for Responsible Cannabis (Coalition).
-These Guidelines are not part of the Project Description and are not enforceable by the County, but reflect a collaborative effort to ensure that cannabis cultivation can be a sustainable element of Carpinteria's unique community and are a foundation of the Coalition's decision to support this project.
-The property is a 15.32-acre parcel zoned AG-I within the Carpinteria Agricultural Overlay, shown as APN 001-030-022 and addressed as 5980 Casitas Pass Road, Carpinteria, First Supervisorial District.
+The hours of operation will be 6:00 am - 5:30 pm every day of the week.
+Ceres Farm, LLC has agreed to observe a set of Community Odor Guidelines that were developed through collaboration between Cannabis Association for Responsible Producers (CARP Growers) and The Coalition for Responsible Cannabis (Coalition).
+These Guidelines are not part of the Project Description and not enforceable by the County, but reflect a collaborative effort to ensure that cannabis cultivation can be a sustainable element of Carpinteria's unique community, and are a foundation of the Coalition's decision to support this Project.
+The property is a 16.77-acre parcel zoned AG-I within the Carpinteria Agricultural Overlay, shown as APN 001-030-023 and addressed as 6030 Casitas Pass Road, Carpinteria, First Supervisorial District.